Overview

 |---|---|

-| The credential’s value (the raw secret) | No. The firewall injects and strips it outside the sandbox. |
+| The credential’s value (the raw secret) | No. The tool bridge injects and strips it outside the sandbox. |

 | The response body from the external service | Yes.
 The agent needs the data to reason about what to do next. |

-| Any headers the external service set | Yes, unless they carry sensitive tokens — the firewall redacts known-sensitive header names. |
+| Any headers the external service set | Yes, unless they carry sensitive tokens — the tool bridge redacts known-sensitive header names. |